claudioc/cssbglab/README.md

+##Claudio's CSS Background-Image lab

-This just a single page application - a quick hack, really - to be able to easily play with the background-image CSS property on some predefined container dimensions (think about them as the templates for the most common used mobile device resolution).
+This is just a single page application - a quick hack, really - to be able to easily play with the background-image CSS property on some predefined container dimensions (think about them as the templates for the most common used mobile device resolution).